UK Nuclear on Tenterhooks Pending Funding Announcement

 But even with funding, the U.K.’s future leadership of the nascent SMR market is still far from assured.
 One nuclear insider told GTM: “The biggest hurdle will be getting safety approval for the first unit.”

-“It took a long time to get a Generic Design Assessment for the EPR and AP1000, designs that were completed and operational in other countries, and it is unclear how or why it will be any faster for new Rolls-Royce SMR reactor designs.”
+“It took a long time to get a generic design assessment for the EPR and AP1000, designs that were completed and operational in other countries, and it is unclear how or why it will be any faster for new Rolls-Royce SMR reactor designs.”

-It took more than five years for EDF to get its EPR licensed in the U.K.
+It took more than five years for EDF to get its EPR unit licensed in the U.K.